dakota-rennels/old-dakota-rennels.github.io/pages/Certifications.md

 ### 1. Specializations

-Specializations arranged by in alphabetical order of specialization provider.
+Specializations are specific milestones of a certification path that highlight an area of expertise from a collection of certifications or extensive work in a particular area.
+These specializations are arranged by alphabetical order of specialization provider.

 IBM - Data Analysis and Visualization Foundations Specialization.pdf <br>
 IBM - Introduction to Data Science Specialization.pdf <br>